RebelToolbox/RebelDocumentation/tutorials/best_practices/applying_object_oriented_principles.rst

 These scripts are not technically classes.
 Instead, they are resources that tell the engine a sequence of initializations to perform on one of the engine's built-in classes.

-Godot's internal classes have methods that register a class's data with a :ref:`ClassDB
+Rebel Engine's internal classes have methods that register a class's data with a :ref:`ClassDB
 <class_ClassDB>`.
 This database provides runtime access to class information. ``ClassDB`` contains
 information about classes like: